zhangyang2017/kaggle_house_prices/README.md

 In order to achieve my goal, the quickest way, I thought, was to study the public notebooks that people shared on Kaggle.
 I picked out three notebooks (which I listed towards the end) and went through every line of codes.
 From doing that, I learned how to do exploratory data analysis (EDA) using [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/) and [seaborn](https://seaborn.pydata.org/), how to do feature selection and feature engineering, and how to build traditional ML models using [scikit-learn](https://scikit-learn.org/stable/) and a more robust model using [xgboost](https://xgboost.readthedocs.io/en/latest/).

 After trying out a few different models, `XGBoost` gave me the best outcome.
 I eventually [scored at top 9%](https://www.kaggle.com/zhangyang2020/competitions).
 This was no where near perfect, but I decided it was good enough for me at the moment and it was time to move on to the next project.
 I do plan to come back to this later on after I gain more experience on ML and see if I can make my models any better :wink:.
+For example, I completely ignored messing with outliers.
+That can be something to tweak next time around.

 Project duration: 2020/10/16 - 2020/10/20